 Amount of Education Required for Careers Related to Industrial Engineering

-Some careers associated with IE require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with IE may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|